woonsan/jackrabbit-datastore-migration/README.md

 If your DataStore has been used with Apache Jackrabbit 2.16.0 or higher, then you can ignore this section because the DataIdentifiers of the source DataStore and those of the target DataStore will the same anyway.

-If your DataStore has been used with the earlier version than 2.16.0 -- precisely speaking, if your Apache Jackrabbit instance uses SHA-1 algorithm; refer to [#3](https://github.com/woonsan/jackrabbit-datastore-migration/issues/3) and https://jira.apache.org/jira/browse/JCR-4115 to be precise -- and if you want to migrate the DataStore in the same version range, then you may set the `ds.digest.algorithm` property to `SHA-1` to be compatible like the following:
+If your DataStore has been used with the earlier version than 2.16.0 -- precisely speaking, if your Apache Jackrabbit instance uses SHA-1 algorithm; be referred to [#3](https://github.com/woonsan/jackrabbit-datastore-migration/issues/3) and https://jira.apache.org/jira/browse/JCR-4115 for detail -- and if you want to migrate the DataStore in the same version range, then you may set the `ds.digest.algorithm` property to `SHA-1` to be compatible like the following:

 ```sh